 Bricks and paving stones are long-lasting raised garden bed materials.
 Just be sure they’re stacked and/or secured in a way that makes them stable.
 They’re also a great option if you’d like to build a raised bed into a slope.
 I did that with a my front yard garden at my first home.

-Concrete blocks, which used to be referred to as cinder blocks, are also an option to frame a quick and easy raised bed.
+Concrete or cement blocks, which used to be referred to as cinder blocks, are also an option to frame a quick and easy raised bed.
 The added bonus is you can fill the two holes in each block with soil for extra planting space—maybe some herbs, lettuces, or alyssum.
 Just like with the pressure-treated wood, I will caution that concrete blocks used to be made with fly ash, a by-product of coal.
 It’s hard to find evidence of leaching or whether modern blocks are ever made with it.
 I would make sure that your blocks are just made with concrete.

 Using galvanized steel for raised beds